-Until that need is mot, pluralism will obtain.
+Until that need is met, pluralism will obtain.

 Undifferentiated consciousness will continue its ban on technical theology.
 Scientifically differentiated consciousness will ally itself with secularism.
-Regligiously differentiated consciousness will know that the main issue is in the heart and not the head.
-Scholarly differentiated consciousness will continue to pour forth the fruits of its research in interpretations and histories.
+Religiously differentiated consciousness will know that the main issue is in the heart and not the head.
+Scholarly Selentifically differentiated consciousness will continue to pour forth in the fruits of its research in interpretations and histories.
 Philosophically differentiated consciousness will continue to twist and turn in its efforts to break loose from Kant's grasp.
-But the worthy successor to thirteenth century achievement will be the fruit of a fourfold differentiated consciousness, in which the workings of common sense, science, scholarship, intentionality analysis, and the life of prayer have been integrated.
+But the worthy successor to thirteenth a fourfold century achievement will be the fruit of triply differentiated consciousness in which the workings of common same, science. cholariship: A intentionality analysis, and the life of prayer have been integrated, now is the time for all good men to come to the ald consciousness, in which the workings of common sense, science, scholarship, intentionality analysis, and the life of prayer have been integrated.